aitoroses/simplifying-bpm-architecture/simplifying-bpm-architecture.md

 ### The idea

-If we were able to abstract what a workflow engine API should look like in a generic way and create some authentication/authorization layer that could work across BPM/whatever system, with a small provider based setup.
+What If we were able to abstract what a workflow engine API should look like in a generic way and create some authentication/authorization layer that could work across BPM/whatever system with a small provider based setup?

-Briefly said, use facades for the core things that BPM is good at and designed for, just to be agnostic of what technology we can use.
+Briefly said, can we use facades for the core things that BPM is good at and designed for, just to be agnostic of what technology we can use?

+The answer is yes.

-In that scenario, we break the boundaries imposed by the tech monolith and now we can start writing applications by loosely interfacing with thoose facade API's and become the real owners of all the data that flows inside the system.
+In that scenario, we have break the boundaries imposed by the tech monolith and now we can start writing applications by loosely interfacing with thoose facade API's and become the real owners of all the data that flows inside the system.

 This opens the door to rapidly prototyping and mocking every part of our application and to do the implementation in isolation from other layers.
+That finally leads our teams to be faster and to understand what is happening inside in an easier way.